 Xanax and Co-Occurring Substance Use

 Many people who abuse Xanax or other benzodiazepines also abuse alcohol or another drug.
 Substance abusers most commonly take Xanax with other benzodiazepines, marijuana and opioid painkillers.
 Some people need alcohol detox and alcohol rehab as well as Xanax treatment.
 If you have a co-occurring substance use disorder, we will treat all drug problems at the same time.

 You’ll work with Promises’ therapists to get to the root of the problems that led to your Xanax addiction.
 For example, we’ll help you identify any trauma that is fueling your drug abuse.
 Along the way you will learn how to address triggers and gain new coping skills.
 We will approach emotional healing from many angles to help you find your balance again.

 At Promises, we tailor treatment plans to your needs.
 Following medical detox, Xanax addiction treatment may include:

 - Individual behavioral therapy

 - Alternative therapies

-Aftercare is essential to staying sober after leaving drug rehab.
+Aftercare is essential to staying sober after leaving Xanax rehab.
 Our treatment center provides continuing care plans.
 We’ll help you plan for life after residential treatment.
 Our treatment team will connect you with recovery resources in your area.
 These may include:

 - Sober-living residences